 The regime of Bashar al-Assad is responsible for crushing a peaceful uprising that has led to the deaths of over 200,000 people, the displacement of 10 million – half the country – and the emergence of some of the most radical, violent groups on the planet.
 Like Isis.

 The vast majority of Syrians want neither Assad nor Isis.
 They want an end to the violence and a democratic Syria.

 The Syria Campaign is mobilising people around the world to act in solidarity with Syrians in their struggle.

 This could be happening to any of us.
 No one is free until we’re all free.

-First, we amplify the stories and the voices of ordinary Syrians who are showing amazing courage, resilience and compassion despite living through the toughest conditions anyone could imagine.
-On our blog, The Syria Diary, we feature some of the best Syrian artists, writers and filmmakers telling powerful stories that have been untold in the day-to-day reports of conflict and violence.
+Through our work we aim to amplify the stories and the voices of Syrians who are showing amazing courage, resilience and compassion living through the some of the toughest conditions on the planet.
+On The Syria Diary, we feature some of the best Syrian artists, writers, filmmakers and others telling powerful stories that are largely ignored in the day-to-day reports of conflict and violence.

 How can I get involved?

 Once you’ve joined The Syria Campaign you’ll get action alerts over email.
 Get started now by signing up here.

 The Syria Campaign is a non-profit organisation registered as a company in the United Kingdom as The Voices Project—company number 8825761.
 (If you’re wondering, you can’t be a registered charity in the UK if most of your work is campaigning.)